-(A) An employee shall have the right to grieve any disciplinary action taken under section 944.474, Florida Statutes, subject to the limitations on the grievability of disciplinary

-- (B) Any searches conducted of employees of the Department of Corrections shall be in accordance with the provisions of the Rules of the Department of Corrections, Chapter 33-208, Florida Administrative Code. - (C) If an employee's personal property suffers damage or destruction in the course of a drug search on Department of Corrections' property, the employee may submit a claim for reimbursement under the provisions of Article 19 of this Agreement.
+- (A) An employee shall have the right to grieve any disciplinary action taken under section 944.474, F.S., subject to the limitations on the grievability of disciplinary actions in Article 7 of this Agreement.
+If an employee is not disciplined but is denied a demotion, reassignment, or promotion as a result of a positive confirmed drug test, the employee shall have the right to grieve such action in accordance with Article 6 of this Agreement. - (B) Any searches conducted of employees of the Department of Corrections shall be in accordance with the provisions of the Rules of the Department of Corrections, Chapter 33-208, F.A.C. - (C) If an employee's personal property suffers damage or destruction in the course of a drug search on Department of Corrections' property, the employee may submit a claim for reimbursement under the provisions of Article 19 of this Agreement.